Kevin Spacey's accuser describes the Oscar-winning actor as a 'slippery, snaky' predator to avoid

 The man said he decided he “didn't want to upset the apple cart” and got on with his job.

-But as Spacey escalated to grabbing the man in the crotch and taking the man's hand and using it to rub his own privates over the pants, he began to dread when Spacey would return to London.
+But he said that as Spacey escalated to grabbing his crotch and taking his hand to rub the actor's own privates over the pants, he began to dread when Spacey would return to London.

+He described how Spacey would lean toward him while seated next to him and allow his hand to wander to his leg and then his inner thigh.
+At that moment in the testimony, Spacey was leaning on his right elbow in a similar manner as he listened from the courtroom dock.

-Defense lawyer Patrick Gibbs on cross-examination suggested that the man, who was disguised in court behind a curtain, was confused by the touching and even got a thrill from it.
+On cross-examination, defense lawyer Patrick Gibbs suggested the man, who was disguised in court behind a curtain, was confused by the touching and even got a thrill from it.

 “Nothing happened between us.
-He was assaulting me," the man said.
+He was assaulting me," the man replied.
 "I was doing my job and he was the one touching me.”'

-Gibbs confronted the man with a photo he posted six years ago on social media of him and Spacey in which his arm appears to be around Spacey's back.
+Gibbs confronted the man with a photo he posted on social media six years ago in which his arm appears to be around Spacey's back.

 “Did it make you feel sick to stand there side by side?”
 Gibbs asked.